jerbmega/lazuli/README.md

 * Standard terminal mapped to `Super+Shift+Enter`

 ### VRR support
-An image with variable refresh rate and fractional scaling support is available under `lazuli-vrr`.
+An image with variable refresh rate and fractional scaling support is available under `lazuli-vrr` & `lazuli-nvidia-vrr`.

 > **Warning**
-> The `lazuli-vrr` and `lazuli-vrr-nvidia` images use an unofficial fork of Mutter and other GNOME components *not supported* by GNOME upstream yet.
+> The `lazuli-vrr` and `lazuli-nvidia-vrr` images use an unofficial fork of Mutter and other GNOME components *not supported* by GNOME upstream yet.
 Make sure bugs are reproduceable on vanilla Lazuli as well before submitting bug reports to GNOME!

 ### Niceties
 * All of the QoL features from upstream Universal Blue (Media codecs installed, OBS loopback and extra hardware-enablement kmods shipped out of the box)